codihuston/ustrending/docs/development.md

 ### How to View the Project

+> IMPORTANT: know that Next.js will re-compile each page upon each request
+> in development mode.
+You will notice load times when navigating pages.

 There are currently no test runners for this project, as most of the application logic is purely a matter of fetching data from the 3rd parties or from the database or caching layer.
 In the future, this may change.
 You can,